The Newsletter Block adds a newsletter subscribe option to your site. The footer is a popular place for this block.

 You can use the Style Editor to change the appearance of your Newsletter Block.
 In the Home Menu, click Design, and then click Style Editor.

-Scroll down to Newsletter Block.
+Scroll down to the Newsletter Block section.
 Options vary across templates, but you'll see some or all of the following style tweaks:

 - Style - Choose from Dark, Light, or Custom